zimoun/bempp-conda/README.md

 is really sensitive about the version of the dependencies.

 Therefore, it is possible that these recipes do not work as they are.
+(tested with Debian stable and testing, and Ubuntun LTS 14)

 How to download and install Miniconda
 =====================================